hanyusok/firebird-restapi/README.md

 docker rm fbapi
 ```

-To view container logs:
+### 4. Viewing logs

 ```bash
 docker logs fbapi
 ```

+### 5. Troubleshooting
-Note: Make sure your Firebird database is accessible from the container.
-You may need to update the `FIREBIRD_HOST` in your `.env` file to use the correct host IP address.
+- Ensure your Firebird database is accessible from the container.
+If running Firebird on your host, you may need to set `FIREBIRD_HOST=host.docker.internal` in your `.env` file.
+- If you use a remote Firebird server, set `FIREBIRD_HOST` to the appropriate IP or hostname.
+- Make sure the port in `FIREBIRD_PORT` matches your Firebird server's port (default is 3050).
+- If you change the container port, update the `-p` flag accordingly.

 ## API Endpoints